The next Icon Class ship from Royal Caribbean is coming very soon and will be known as “Star of the Seas.”

 Key Statistics and Delivery Dates For Star of the Seas

-The Icon Class ships are expected to be among the largest in the world, although specific dimensions have yet to be disclosed.
+The Icon Class ships are the largest in the world.
 In keeping with previous builds however it will be expected that Star of the Seas will be almost identical in size to Icon of the Seas, but potentially just a little bigger.

 The first ship, “Icon of the Seas,” has already sparked significant interest, leading to Royal Caribbean’s single largest booking day in its 53-year history.
-The company has also moved up the release of its 2025-2026 cruise vacation dates to accommodate the extra demand.
+The company even moved up the release of its 2025-2026 cruise vacation dates to accommodate the extra demand.

 Sustainability Initiatives